 The King Street Trolley, a rubber-tire trolley, also operates as part of the DASH system on King Street through the Project area, with transfer points at the King Street Metro station and City Hall/Market Square.
-On average, the trolley sees 6,037 boardings per week.
+The trolley had approximately 21,200 riders in November 2022.